 Skip to content

-Shell Tool (`run_shell_command`)
+Shell tool (`run_shell_command`)

 • command (string, required): The exact shell command to execute.